Dermatology Billing Services in New Mexico

 Every NM payer has specific rules for dermatology claims.
 Here's how we navigate them.

-Centennial Care Dermatology Billing
+Turquoise Care (replaced Centennial Care July 1, 2024) Dermatology Billing

-Medicare (Novitas Solutions) Dermatology Coverage
+Medicare (Novitas Solutions (Jurisdiction H)) Dermatology Coverage

 Denial Prevention for New Mexico Dermatology